ysyk2021/the-list-makers-mindset-maximizing-your-efficiency-and-productivity/src/chapter-4-1.md

-Chapter 4: Creating Daily, Weekly, and Monthly Lists: Techniques for Creating Daily, Weekly, and Monthly Lists
+Techniques for Creating Daily, Weekly, and Monthly Lists
 ==============================================================================================================

 In this chapter, we will explore techniques for creating daily, weekly, and monthly lists.